chesahkalu/My_HTML_CSS/README.md

 ## HTML pointers :
 * [RESSET](./resset.css) : Every web browser has its own default styles for different elements.
 How `Google Chrome` renders headings, paragraphs, lists, and so forth may be different from how `Internet Explorer` does.
 To ensure cross-browser `compatibility`, it is a good practice to implement a `resset` of all parts and elements of your html to a `uniform` basic raw form , before implementing your actuall `css` styling.
-This file contains the popular `Eric Meyer's` css resset code, which would be linked in the `head` element of your HTML code, to resset every other values of each element to a uniform font,colour,size etc.
+This file contains the popular `Eric Meyer's` css resset code, which would be linked in the `head` element of the basic HTML code, to resset every other values of each element to a uniform font,colour,size etc. Subsequently, the content of the file will be copied into the begining of our other csss files.

 * SEMANTIC_CODE : Dessist from styling, colouring or adding fonts to your page using HTML, that is the job of `css` in a seperate file.
 HTML should be the carrier of the page content structured properly with the proper elements and tools.
 This gives an ideal interpretation of the content , meaning and usage of the page to both the computer and human users.
 Including `css` sstyling codes in your `HTML` code file is bad practice:x:
 Also use semantic tags to accurately describe their purpose and describe the type of their element content.
 Semantics tags clearly describe the purpose of a code,